re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/GPS_Module_Options.md

 * Probably better off buying a pre-made board rather than design our own PCB.
 A lot of things that need to be considered when designing your own board

- [GPS Receiver - GP-20U7][GPS Receiver - GP-20U7 Specs]:
+ # [GPS Receiver - GP-20U7][GPS Receiver - GP-20U7 Specs]:
+ ## Specs
  * 56-Channel Receiver (22 Channel All-in-View)
  * Sensitivity : -162dBm
  * 2.5m Positional Accuracy
  * Cold Start : 29s (Open Sky)
  * 40mA @ 3.3V

- [This site][9] contains an extensive list of various GPS reciever and their highlights.
-A few have been summarized above.
+## Additional Notes

+* Does contain a RX header so that commands can be sent to it (although it's been covered by tape and a ire would need to be soldered to it)
+* Despite having a battery, it does not appear as though config or aided data is saved.

-[NEO-6M GPS Chip][NEO-6M GPS Chip Data Sheet]:
+# [NEO-6M GPS Chip][NEO-6M GPS Chip Data Sheet]:

+## Specs

+## Additional Notes

 This GPS module continues to appear as an excellent choice for low-power, low-cost projects.
-A few f the key features are:
+A few of the key features are:

 * _Power Save Mode(PSM)_: It allows a reduction in system power consumption by selectively switching parts of the receiver ON and OFF.
 This dramatically reduces power consumption of the module to **just 11mA** making it suitable for power sensitive applications like GPS wristwatch [[4]]

 * The breakout board include a battery and EEPROM for memory storage.
-Utilizing these retains clock and last position, causing **time to first fix (TTFF) to reduce to 1s**.[[14]]
+Utilizing these retains clock and last position, causing **time to first fix (TTFF) to reduce to 1s**.[[3]]
-    * Without the battery the GPS always cold-start so the initial GPS lock takes more time [[14]]
+    * Without the battery the GPS always cold-start so the initial GPS lock takes more time [[3]]
-    * The battery is automatically charged when power is applied and maintains data for up to **two weeks without power.** [[14]]
+    * The battery is automatically charged when power is applied and maintains data for up to **two weeks without power.** [[3]]
+        * **Battery is not a reliable source.
+Too many unknowns, such as lifespan, recharge time, etc.**

 * Both modules support UBX and so are compatible with **U-center from u-blox** for evaluation, performance analysis and configuration of u-blox GPS receivers including NEO-6M